bhaktitud/dashboard/README.md

 2. Click on 'Download Zip'
 3. Extract the files, open it and run the cmd / git bash here
 4. Type in 'npm install' to install all the dependencies and wait the process to finish
-5. Type in 'npm start' to run the project, and head to the localhost with the specified port ^_^
+5. Type in 'npm start' to run the project, and head to the localhost with the specified port ^_^ (default localhost:3000)

 [By Cloning the files]
 1. Point out your mouse head to the 'code' button on the upper right of the repo